winder/Universal-G-Code-Sender/README.md

-Universal GcodeSender is a Java based GRBL compatibl cross platform G-Code sender.
+Universal GcodeSender is a Java based GRBL compatible cross platform G-Code sender.
 Use this program to run a GRBL controlled CNC machine.

 To run simply unzip the .zip file and double click the .jar file.
 On some platforms you will need to run an included start script.